ZIGGYDTV/Exile-Guild-Manager/js/to do.md

 - drop rates for gear isnt based on mission type?
 - Random starting passive for each character with biasing based on class
 - Reroll button needs current gold near it.
+- xp display on exile summary
+- Player damage is just "Damage", get it using same system as missions?
+- Add permanent tracking of scouting info for missions
+    - Add more scouting info options
+    - Add Scouting stat / skills / class
+    - !IMPORTANT add scouting info to log on fail, very limited atm
+- Crafting popup for items (lil craft button for window)
+    - needs to show current currency not vis in exile screen

 # Ideas
 - Auction house with simulated non-responding traders
+- last epoch crafting combo
+    - break down items for an affix shard
+    - unique modifiers via shards?

 TIPS FORM CHAT